michaelfangtw/MyHadoopMapReduce/README.md

-## MyHadoopMapReduce
+## synopsis

-This is My HadoopMapReduce Sample,I made a hadoop job sample of Math.Sqrt
+This is a HadoopMapReduce sample which includes hadoop job of Math.Sqrt

 ## Code Example
 <pre>